psevestre/openid-fapi/Financial_API_WD_CIBA.md

 ### 6.1 Introduction

 The provisions detailed in Parts 1 and 2 of the Financial API specification apply fully.
-The benefit of the CIBA specification is that once tokens are issued they can be in the same manner as token issued via authorization code flows.
+The benefit of the CIBA specification is that once tokens are issued they can be used in the same manner as tokens issued via authorization code flows.

 ### 6.2 Client Provisions